 as the case requires, by action in a court of competent jurisdiction as a debt due to the Crown.

-(5) Any cost recovered under subsection (4) is to be paid into the Consolidated Fund.
+(5) Any cost recovered under subsection (4) is to be paid into the Consolidated Account.

 (6) A person who intentionally or with criminal negligence does not comply with a requirement contained in a prevention notice given to that person, without reasonable excuse for that contravention, commits an offence.